 If we’ve learned anything from movies we’ve learned that cyanide is toxic.
 And of course, it is very toxic.
 During the Great War the French started using prussic acid (hydrogen cyanide) in artillery shells and during World War II is was infamously known as “Zyklon B.”

 Cyanide kills by interfering with the body’s ability to utilize oxygen at the cellular level.
 The lowest known adult fatal dose of hydrogen cyanide was estimated to be 50 milligrams.
 Why estimated?
 Because nobody has ever volunteered to be a test subject for the fatal cyanide administration protocol.
 But occasionally, people who eat too many apricot kernels will take a trip to the local emergency room to get treated for cyanide poisoning.
-Some survive and we can back calculate the cyanide levels from how many apricot kernels they ate.
+Some survive and we can back-calculate the cyanide levels from how many apricot kernels they ate.

 Do you remember Avogadro’s number?
 You know 6.022 x 1023, which is a 6 followed by 23 zeros (insert joke about US debt).
-For reference a US trillion (billion in the EU) has 12 zeros after it.
-The sexier way to say Avogadro’s number is 602.2 sextillion, no sextillion is a legit unit.
+For reference, a US trillion (billion in the EU) has 12 zeros after it.
+The sexier way to say Avogadro’s number is 602.2 sextillion, yes sextillion is a legit numerical unit.
 This number is the number of molecules found in one mole of a substance.
 What’s a mole?
 Oh dear.
 Okay, 602.2 sextillion cocktail cherries are one mole, and 602.2 sextillion of anything is one mole.
 Why that number?
 Because the chemistry gods said so.

 Moving on, we can take a mole and convert it into a weight using the substances molar mass.
 No questions, just read your chemistry book or Google it.
 Hydrogen cyanide (HCN) has a molar mass of 27.025 grams which means there are 602.2 sextillion molecules of HCN in 27.025 grams of HCN.